 Quality affordable Housing.
 The Chavez foundation builds and renovates high quality, well-maintained multi-family apartment properties and single-family homes to make safe, amenity-rich affordable housing available to low-income working families and seniors.
 More than 4,300 rental units and 300 single-family homes have been developed for low-income residents in California, Arizona, New Mexico and Texas.
 The Chavez foundation is also dedicated to creating healthy and secure communities.
 We not only manage the physical properties we develop, we manage the housing communities, bringing critical amenities and extensive community services for residents in each affordable housing project through Si Se Puede Learning Centers for children and Mind, Body and Spirit Centers for active seniors.

 Radio that educates and entertains.
 The Chavez foundation's popular Radio Campesina network extends the mission and promise of educational radio to an underserved, largely immigrant population.
-Through the network of nine radio stations, the Chavez foundation reaches more than 500,000 Spanish-speaking listeners every day in four states.
+Through the network of eleven radio stations, the Chavez foundation reaches more than one million Spanish-speaking listeners every day in four states.
 Our unique format combines popular regional Mexican music with lively interactive talk shows and other innovative and interesting news and educational programming that educates, informs the public and calls listeners to action.
 In this way, Radio Campesina helps deliver public education to a wide, diverse audience.

 Striving for academic equality.
 Envisioning a future in which low-income children in the United States have an equal chance of achieving success in school, graduating from high school, and building careers that advance their families and communities is another goal of the Chavez Foundation.
 The Cesar Chavez Education Institute offers concrete solutions to the dismal state of public education plaguing the communities we serve.
 We supply high quality, leading-edge programs and materials that help children achieve key benchmarks that are basic foundations for long-term success in school.